RyanC-95/ShopChest-Reborn/README.md

 - Add "only show shops in sight" option **[✔️]**
 - Add a language file for item name translations **[✔️]**
 - Show enchantment information when hovering over enchanted items in /shop info. **[✔️]**
 - The %STOCK% placeholder in hologram-format.yml does not update when an admin adds items to a player's shop using /shop open.
 For example, I opened a player's bread shop with /shop open, placed 1 bread into the chest, but the hologram stock count did not update.
-The hologram should refresh immediately whenever the shop inventory changes, regardless of whether the owner or an admin modifies the inventory. **[✔️]**
+The hologram should refresh immediately whenever the shop inventory changes, regardless of whether the owner or an admin modifies the inventory.
+Bug fixed **[✔️]**
 - Add a **/shop limits** command that displays how many shops a player has created, their maximum shop limit, and how many remaining shops they can create.
 Add permission-based shop limits. **[✔️]**
 - Holograms remain visible if another player is within the configured hologram view distance, even after I move out of range.
-Hologram visibility should be tracked per player, so each player only sees holograms while they are within the configured distance. **[✔️]**
+Hologram visibility should be tracked per player, so each player only sees holograms while they are within the configured distance.
+Bug fixed **[✔️]**